MathewTomberlin/ReactAgent_Frontend/README.md

-# React Agent Frontend
+# Agent Agent AI Frontend

-A modern React TypeScript frontend for the AI Assistant application, built with Vite and Tailwind CSS.
+A modern React TypeScript frontend for the Agent Agent AI platform, built with Vite and Tailwind CSS.

 ## Quick Start